List of Hindi film families: Khan family (of Salim Khan)

 Story and script writer Salim Khan has written and produced some of the most successful Bollywood films.
 He formed a pair with Javed Akhtar and began writing as Salim–Javed.
 The duo have written many commercially and critically successful movies all through the 1970s and 1980s like Yaadon Ki Baraat (Nasir Hussain), Deewaar (Yash Chopra), Dostana (Yash Johar), Sholay (Ramesh Sippy), Mr. India (Shekhar Kapoor) and Don – The Chase Begins Again (Farhan Akhtar).
 His eldest son, Salman, made his film debut at the age of 22 with Biwi Ho To Aisi (1988) and went on to become one of the most successful superstars of Indian cinema.
 His second son, Arbaaz Khan, is a successful actor and filmmaker whose films include Dabangg and Dabangg 2.
 His third son, Sohail Khan, is an actor and film maker.
 His elder daughter Alvira is married to the actor Atul Agnihotri.
 It is only his second daughter Arpita who has kept away from the field of films.

 Salim Khan met and married Sushila Charak, a Hindu woman from a Marathi family.
 She took the name 'Salma Khan' and they have four children (three sons and a daughter).
 In later life, Salim Khan married Helen, and took her as his second wife while still married to Sushila/Salma.
 This arrangement was accepted by both ladies, and by all four of his children by his first wife.
-The family then adopted a girl, Arpita Khan, who was formally adopted by Helen and raised amid the entire family in their family home in Galaxy Apartments, Bandra Bandstand, Mumbai.
+The family then adopted a girl, Arpita Khan, who was formally adopted by Helen and raised amid the entire family in their family home in Galaxy Apartments, Bandstand Promenade, Mumbai.
 Eventually, the two daughters (Alvira and Arpita) married and left to raise their own families, while two of the three sons (Arbaaz and Sohail) married.
 They live together, as per the Joint family traditions.